bdaralan/FNote/docs/DEVELOPERGUIDELINE.md

 6. Push your branch to GitHub (if there is no conflict).
 7. On GitHub website select your branch and click the green pull-request button.

+### Is there a beta testing?

+Please checkout public beta testing with TestFlight.
+[Public Beta Link][testflightlink].

 ## Support

 - [Bug Reporting][emailto]